takepayments Review: The Best Payment Solution for UK Businesses?

 Is takepayments good value for money?

-Reading about all the possible fees you could incur might have you doubting this, but based on our research, it holds a firm middle ground when it comes to costs.
-When we compared takepayments average pricing to similar contract-based competitors, we found that it was generally cheaper than Worldpay, but more expensive than Clover.
+takepayments is generally good value for money, especially for small businesses.
+Based on our research, it holds a firm middle ground when it comes to costs.
+When we compared takepayments average pricing with similar contract-based competitors, we found that it was generally cheaper than Worldpay, but more expensive than Clover.

 For a lower price, takepayments offers better quality card machines than Worldpay (they’re easier to use and more lightweight), and has an extremely attentive and available customer service, making it a good value investment.

-What are takepayments’ Card Machines Like?
+What Are takepayments’ Card Machines Like?

-The A920Pro and DX8000 are traditional card machines that can only be used to process transactions, with the difference being that the DX8000 can accept remote payments, and pre-authorised payments.
+The A920Pro and DX8000 are traditional card machines that can only be used to process transactions, with the difference being that the DX8000 can accept remote payments and pre-authorised payments.

 We tested the takepaymentsplus, takepayments’ proprietary card machine.
 We were impressed by its sleek design and light weight, despite its size, and loved the fact that, besides being able to process card payments, it possesses the qualities of a basic EPOS system.
-The takepaymentsplus’ features include:

 My experience with the takepaymentsplus card machine